fusepool/fusepool-firstswim/README.md

-Example Apache Stanbol Component
+fusepool FirstSwim
 ===========

-This is an example Apache Stanbol component.
+This Stanbol Component is used to deliver the JavaScript Based GUI client to the user.

 To compile the engine run